Illustrative scenario

 Timetabling

-The GCSE option block timetabling exercise that previously consumed ten working days completed in under five — a 50% reduction.
-Mid-term schedule changes that previously required an afternoon of rework now take 20 minutes.
-The deputy head noted that being able to adjust without consequences changed how he manages changes throughout the year.
+The GCSE option block timetabling exercise that previously dominated the summer becomes materially faster, with the AI scheduler producing a first conflict-free draft in minutes for this scenario.
+Mid-term schedule changes that previously required an afternoon of rework now take minutes, changing how the deputy head manages adjustments throughout the year.

 Staff adoption